Sophos Endpoint Security and Control release notes

 usp10.dll 1.325.2180.1 November 2003

-Sophos Client Firewall Microsoft XML Core Services msxml4.dll 4.10.9404.0 April 2008
+Sophos Client Firewall Microsoft XML Core Services msxml4.dll 4.10.9404.0 September 2009

-msxml4a.dll 4.10.9404.0 April 2008
+msxml4a.dll 4.10.9404.0 September 2009

-msxml4r.dll 4.10.9404.0 April 2008
+msxml4r.dll 4.10.9404.0 September 2009

-msvcp80.dll 8.0.50727.762 April 2008
+msvcp80.dll 8.0.50727.762 September 2009

-msvcr80.dll 8.0.50727.762 April 2008
+msvcr80.dll 8.0.50727.762 September 2009

 Technical support

-Copyright © 2009 Sophos Group.
+Copyright © 2009–2011 Sophos Limited.
 All rights reserved.
 No part of this publication may be reproduced, stored in a retrieval system, or transmitted, in any form or by any means, electronic, mechanical, photocopying, recording or otherwise unless you are either a valid licensee where the documentation can be reproduced in accordance with the licence terms or you otherwise have the prior permission in writing of the copyright owner.

 The Sophos software that is described in this document includes or may include some software programs that are licensed (or sublicensed) to the user under the Common Public License (CPL), which, among other rights, permits the user to have access to the source code.
 The CPL requires for any software licensed under the terms of the CPL, which is distributed in object code form, that the source code for such software also be made available to the users of the object code form.
 For any such software covered under the CPL, the source code is available via mail order by submitting a request to Sophos; via email to support@sophos.com or via the web at http://www.sophos.com/support/queries/enterprise.html.
 A copy of the license agreement for any such included software can be found at http://opensource.org/licenses/cpl1.0.php